 According to John, the controversy about Jesus' divinity had already begun during the years of his public ministry in Palestine.
 That is really an enormously important observation, for this reason.
-For some time now, perhaps a century or more, the most heated debate about the person of Jesus has not been taking place outside the church at all, but inside it.
+For some time now, the most heated debate about the person of Jesus has not been taking place outside the church at all, but inside it.
 The ordinary Christian who has no pretensions to theological expertise probably looks back to 1963 as the watershed in this regard.
-It was in that year that John Robinson, a former don of Cambridge University, but then Bishop of Woolwich, published a notorious book called Honest to God.
+It was in that year that John Robinson, then Bishop of Woolwich, published a notorious book called Honest to God.